I got my name changed!

 3. Get a money order.
 You can google close places that offer money orders, or go to a post office.
 I walked in, told them how much, it was a couple bucks fee - bring cash.
 Some places may let you pay for money orders by debit card, but never credit card.
 Cash is always accepted so just bring that.

 4. Mail it.
 Drop one of your name change order copies, the passport with your previous name, the application form, and the money order into an envelope and address it (east coast vs west coast have different addresses to mail to), add 2+ stamps for the bulk.
-I used a security envelope (business size)
+I used a security envelope (business size) for safety.

 • Wait time and results: I got the proofs of identity back in a separate envelope after about 2 months, then after another month my passport arrived.
+I had no upcoming international travel at the time, so I don't know what the timeline is when you indicate that you need it soon.